Updated on August 24, 2022

-If your divorcing spouse takes this to the extreme, he or she may file false abuse charges against you, which pushes things completely off the edge and is a matter for your skilled divorce attorney.
-This court is adept at seeing through these vengeful practices, but that does not make the journey forward any easier for you.
+If your divorcing spouse takes his or her accusations to the extreme, he or she may file false abuse charges against you, which pushes things completely off the edge and is a matter for your skilled Killeen divorce attorney.
+The court is adept at seeing through these vengeful practices, but that does not make the journey forward any easier for you.

 Engaging in Financial Hijinks

-If your finances are complicated by business ownership and/or by high assets, generally
+If your divorce finances are complicated by business ownership or by high assets

 If your separate and marital assets are hopelessly intertwined

-By spending it down (by wining and dining a new love interest, for example – or by simply spending lavishly)
+By spending it down (for example, by wining and dining a new love interest or by simply spending lavishly)

-By playing fast and loose with business and/or financial records
+By playing fast and loose with business or financial records

-If you are concerned that your marital assets are not accurately represented in your divorce, discuss the matter with your divorce attorney asap.
+If you are concerned that your marital assets are not accurately represented in your divorce, discuss the matter with your Killeen divorce attorney as soon as possible.